FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_pluggable_authorization.md

     "title": "Pluggable /u0430uthorization",
     "linkTitle": "Pluggable Authorization",
     "weight": "160"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Pluggable 0uthorization feature provides the option to add custom authorization logic by plugging it to the system.
-Existing <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Access Restrictions will be executed after any custom authorization logic.
+}{{< SecureTransport/componentshortname  >}} Pluggable 0uthorization feature provides the option to add custom authorization logic by plugging it to the system.
+Existing {{< SecureTransport/componentshortname  >}} Access Restrictions will be executed after any custom authorization logic.
 The FTP protocol is an exception, where the internal restrictions will be applied before the custom logic.
 Custom authorization will be applied for all protocols on client-initiated transfers.

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will be executing any custom authorization on the following operations:
+{{< SecureTransport/componentshortname  >}} will be executing any custom authorization on the following operations:

 -   Upload a file
 -   Download a file